ubc-library-rc/intro-git/content/03_sharing.md

 #### Step 2: Synchronizing the repositories with "git push"

-Now that you have established a connection between the remote and local repositories the next step is to synchronize the content.
-The `git push` command can "push" our local content and tracking information to the GitHub repository.
+The `git push` command can "push" our local content and tracking information to the GitHub repository, synchronizing the content.

 Input
 {: .label .label-green }